 Recent research reveals that gum disease is linked to an increased risk for major overall health problems, including but not limited to stroke, heart disease, respiratory problems, osteoporosis, diabetes complications, low birth weight, and most recently, dementia.
 Because of these findings, research continues.
 We may learn much more in the next few years.

-It makes perfect sense, though – gum disease being linked to overall health problems.
+It makes perfect sense, though – gum disease is linked to overall health problems.
 Everything that enters or is present in the mouth has access to the whole body.
 The mouth is like a portal to the body.
-That's why regular checkups and hygiene visits are vital to not only your oral health, but also your overall health.
+That's why regular checkups and hygiene visits are vital to not only your oral health but also your overall health.

 Is Gum Disease Curable?